lisawagner/easy-eats/README.md

 ### `useContext`
 The `useContext` hook accepts an object and returns the current context value.
 When the context provider updates, this hook will trigger a re-render with the latest context value.

-*NOTE: the re-render will occur even if an ancestor uses React.memo or `shouldComponentUpdate`.*
+*The re-render will occur even if an ancestor uses React.memo or `shouldComponentUpdate`.*

 ### `Custom Context Hook`
 Created a custom `useTheme` hook to reduce the amount of code written in the components and to allow for additional functionality.